jillusc/Filmofiles/README.md

 #### Epic: Registered User Profile

 * Contribute a film review<br>
-As a Registered User I can submit a film review so that I can participate in the film review community.<br>
+As a registered user I can submit a film review so that I can participate in the film review community.<br>
 AC1 - Fields for completion: title, genre, year, director name, image.<br>
 AC2 - When a registered user's film review is approved, it should be displayed to the site.<br>

 * Contribute a comment<br>
-As a Registered User I can leave comments on a film review so that I can contribute to a conversation.<br>
+As a registered user I can leave comments on a film review so that I can contribute to a conversation.<br>
 AC1 - When a user's comment is approved, it should be displayed below the review.<br>
 AC2 - Users can reply to existing comments to continue the conversation.<br>
 AC3 - If more than one comment is present, a threaded conversation is established.<br>

 * Modify or delete my contributions<br>
-As a Registered User I can edit and delete my film reviews and comments so that I can control my contributions, e.g. correct mistakes, embellish content and remove altogether.<br>
+As a registered user I can edit and delete my film reviews and comments so that I can control my contributions, e.g. correct mistakes, embellish content and remove altogether.<br>
 AC1 - Given a logged in user, they can edit their film reviews/comments.<br>
 AC2 - Given a logged in user, they can delete their film reviews/comments.<br>

 * View my profile page<br>
-As a Registered User I can view a profile page that displays the film reviews and comments I have submitted so that I can keep track of my contributions.<br>
+As a registered user I can view a profile page that displays the film reviews and comments I have submitted so that I can keep track of my contributions.<br>
 AC1 - A profile page opens when a relevant link is clicked.<br>
 AC2 - Lists of "my film reviews" and "my comments" are displayed with items ordered newest first.<br>
 AC3 - Items in the list are all clickable links to the relevant places/pages.<br>

 #### EPIC: Site Administration

-* Manage contributions as an Admin<br>
+* Manage contributions as an admin<br>
-As an Admin I can create, read, update and delete film reviews and comments so that the site's content aligns with the vision of the site owner and maintains quality and relevance.<br>
+As an admin I can create, read, update and delete film reviews and comments so that the site's content aligns with the vision of the site owner and maintains quality and relevance.<br>
 AC1 - Admin can create film reviews and comments.<br>
 AC2 - Admin can view all film reviews and comments, including pending and approved ones.<br>
 AC3 - Admin can edit film reviews and comments.<br>
 AC4 - Admin can delete film reviews and comments.<br>

-* Control publication of content as an Admin<br>
+* Control publication of content as an admin<br>
-As an Admin I can approve or disallow film reviews and comments so that I can responsibly manage the content.<br>
+As an admin I can approve or disallow film reviews and comments so that I can responsibly manage the content.<br>
 AC1 - Admin can approve film reviews and comments.<br>
 AC2 - Admin can disallow film reviews and comments.<br>